lhohan/lhohan.github.io/_posts/2014-09-23-scala-nested-maps-to-json.markdown

 ```

-But doesn't this all seem to be nothing but a rephrasing, some syntactic rearrangement, of the same thing?
-It is and the above *only works in Scala 2.10* and when upgrading to Scala 2.11 the compiler has become smarter and figures it out:
+This removes the warning but in Scala 2.11 the compiler figures out we only shifted the issue elsewhere:

 ```scala
 [warn] .../src/main/scala/M2eeJsonProtocol.scala:12: non-variable type argument